garden-io/garden/docs/reference/action-types/Deploy/helm.md

 The local path to sync from, either absolute or relative to the source directory where the Deploy action is defined.

-This should generally be a templated path to another action's source path (e.g. `${build.my-container-image.sourcePath}`), or a relative path.
+This should generally be a templated path to another action's source path (e.g. `${action.build.my-container-image.sourcePath}`), or a relative path.
 If a path is hard-coded, you must make sure the path exists, and that it is reliably the correct path for every user.

 | Type        | Default | Required |
 | ----------- | ------- | -------- |